fa-hurricane-feature

 The Hurricane jacket has all the bells and whistles you would expect from a brand’s leading rain jacket.

-Ventilation is achieved through pit-zips which have an uncommon mesh covering.
-The mesh is both a pro and a con as it stops the pit-zips from opening too wide and allowing rain in, but it also restricts the maximum venting ability of the pit-zips by limiting how wide they can open.
+Ventilation is achieved through pit-zips with a mesh covering.
+The mesh stops the pit-zips from opening too wide and letting rain in but also limits maximum venting.

-There are two external pockets that have been slanted forward with narrow baffles covering the zips to stop water ingress.
+There are two external pockets slanted forward with narrow baffles covering the zips to stop water ingress.
 There is also one internal pocket with a rubberized headphone-cable port.
-The external pockets are well positioned and remain usable and easy to get to even while carrying a backpack with a hip belt.
+The external pockets are well positioned and remain usable even while carrying a backpack with a hip belt.

 Water Resistance and Breathability

-During a day hike on Table Mountain, I hiked in heavy rain and wind for 5-6 hours and the jacket did a great job at keeping the rain out.
-There was a reasonable amount of condensation build-up inside the jacket, but nothing excessive.
-I did notice that the jacket’s outer layer was waterlogged for a few hours after the hike.
+During a day hike on Table Mountain in heavy rain and wind for 5–6 hours, the jacket performed well at keeping out rain.
+There was some condensation inside, but nothing excessive.
+The outer layer did stay waterlogged for hours afterward.

 Conclusion